23/DeveloperDocumentation/index.md

 The API expects UTF-8 formatted input and will return in UTF-8 as well.

+The API is accessible via Adobe Flash and Adobe Flex.
+If you need to access it from a foreign domain, have a look at [our cross-domain acces policies](crossdomain).

 The next section describes [how to authenticate your requests](#authentication), and you should also have a look at the limits and possibilities of [anonymous access to the api](#anonymous-access).

 ---